Zhelyu Zhelev: Later political career

 After his defeat in the 1996 UDF primaries and after the end of his presidency in 1997, Zhelev remained in politics, but on a much smaller scale.
 He became Honorary Chair of the Liberal Democratic Union and Honorary Chair of the Liberal International and in 1997 went on to establish and preside over a foundation named after him.
 Zhelev was the initiator and president of the Balkan Political Club, a union of former political leaders from Southeast Europe.
 As part of the club he voiced his support for Turkey's accession to the European Union.

 In 2009, Zhelev also voiced his opinion that Bulgaria should adopt a presidential system based upon the French model: "The country should have both prime minister and president, but the latter should be vested in far-reaching powers so that he may control the executive power".

 Zhelev died in Sofia at the age of 79 on 30 January 2015.

 World Justice Project

 Zhelyu Zhelev served as an Honorary Co-Chair for the World Justice Project (ABA).

 Family

 He was married to Maria Zheleva (3 April 1942 – 8 December 2013) and has two daughters Yordanka (1963–1993) and Stanka (born 1966).

 Zhelev has two grandchildren from his daughter Stanka.

 Awards and accolades

-On 15 January 2010, Zhelev received the Macedonian state Order 8-September for his contribution to the recognition of the independence of the Republic of Macedonia from the former Yugoslavia.
+On 15 January 2010, Zhelev received the Order 8-September for his contribution to the recognition of the independence of the Republic of Macedonia from the former Yugoslavia.

 Zhelev Peak on Loubet Coast, Antarctica is named after Zhelyu Zhelev "for his support for the Bulgarian Antarctic programme."